Last Updated on

 And so, those once grand resorts fell into decline, and after decades were sadly abandoned.
 What ever happened to them?
 Grossinger’s was just demolished in 2018, Kutsher’s was purchased by a billionaire from India and turned into a high-end Health and Wellness hotel.

 And the Concord?
-It was demolished and rebuilt as Resorts World Catskills – a gleaming glass tower of a casino resort in NYC’s backyard.
+It was demolished and rebuilt as this – the Resorts World Catskills – a gleaming glass tower of a casino resort in NYC’s backyard.

 With two hotel options, bars and restaurants, a great Spa, two indoor pools, a TopGolf Swing Suite, and affiliation with the Monticello Motor Club, (not to mention future plans to rebuild and revive the Concord’s famous Monster Golf Course), Resorts World Catskills plans to draw even non-gamblers to the mountains once again.